 - 1. Disconnect the power cord. - 2.
 Remove the outer cover.
 Refer to "Removing the Covers" on page 7-6.
 Position the analyzer bottom side up and raise the receiver deck as shown.
 Refer to "Raising the Receiver Deck" on page 7-8 if necessary. - 3.
-Identify the switch assembly to be removed.
-If removing A45, go to step 4.
-If removing A46, perform the following steps first. - a.
-Remove the A43 receiver step attenuator, if present.
-Refer to "Removing and Replacing the A43 and A44 35-dB Receiver Step Attenuators (Option 016)" on page 7-68. - b.
-Remove the A25 test port coupler.
-Refer to "Removing and Replacing the A25 and A26 Test Port Couplers" on page 7-48. - 4.
-Disconnect the stranded control cable (item 1) by pressing the release button in the center of the connector. - 5.
-With a 5/16-inch torque wrench, disconnect the three semirigid cables (item 2) from the A45 or A46 reference channel switch. - 6.
-With a T-10 TORX driver, remove the four mounting screws (item 3) holding A46 or the two mounting screws (item 4) holding the A45 mounting bracket.
+Disconnect the stranded control cable (item 1) by pressing the release button in the center of the connector. - 4.
+With a 5/16-inch wrench, disconnect the four semirigid cables (item 2) from the A45 reference channel switch. - 5.
+With a T-10 TORX driver, remove the mounting screws (item 3) holding the A45 reference switch bracket in the analyzer.